 What the church says:

 When discussing the annual ministry budget, we often use complex spreadsheets demonstrating the flow of revenues and expenses throughout the year.
-Some churches even go line by line, sharing in great detail budgeted expenses for the coming year.
-While transparency is important, the majority of donors care little about budgets.
+Some churches even go line by line, sharing significant details about expenses budgeted for the coming year.
+While transparency is essential, the majority of donors are largely unconcerned with budgets.

 What donors want to hear: